Anthobad/Connect4/README.md

 # Connect 4 - Console Game in C

+This repository contains a small console-based Connect Four implementation in C. It supports a human vs human mode, a simple "easy" bot, undo/redo, and optional drop animations and color output.

+This README documents how to build and run the game, explains public header files and functions, and describes gameplay controls and the bot's behavior.

 A two-player Connect 4 game implemented in C, featuring:

 - Undo/redo functionality
 - Animated piece drops
 - Colored board output in the terminal
+- Play against an easy bot
 - Cross-platform support (Linux, Windows with `gcc`)

 ---